Hütte: Historical development

 Starting with the first edition in 1857, further book series have been developed over the decades.
 The reference work quickly developed into a standard work for engineers and was frequently reprinted and translated into other languages due to the great demand.
 The first translation ever was into Russian in 1863.
 In 1890, the work was divided into two, in 1908 into three, and finally in 1922 into four volumes.
 With the 27th edition in 1949, volume four was no longer available.

 An English version was published by McGraw-Hill Book Co., New York, in 1916 as "Mechanical engineers' handbook, based on the Hütte and prepared by a staff of specialists" edited by Lionel Simeon Marks.
-This led to Marks' Standard Handbook for Mechanical Engineers, a work, which spawn several translations on its own and is continued up to the present with its 100th anniversary 12th edition published in 2017.
+This led to Marks' Standard Handbook for Mechanical Engineers, a work, which spawned several translations on its own and is continued up to the present with its 100th anniversary 12th edition published in 2017.

 Another work initially influenced by the 1936 Russian translation of the 1931 edition of Hütte is the so called Bronshtein and Semendyayev (BS) handbook of mathematics.
 Written in 1939/1940 in Russia, it was first published in 1945.
 Translated into German in 1958, the latter is maintained and, in turn, translated into many other languages up to the present (2020).